 Section 1: This Constitution shall become effective immediately upon its approval by a two-thirds vote of a quorum of members and the Office of Student Life.

-Section 2: This Constitution shall become the official governing document of the Confederation of Computer Aficionados’ at Lone Star College – Atascocita.
+Section 2: This Constitution shall become the official governing document of the Confederation of Computer Aficionados at Lone Star College – Atascocita.